 Applying trust, protection, and community integration could be part of what Robinson calls a *necessary revolution in education.
 And further yet, they could be part of what Federici argues is our duty of resistance.
 She argues that education, health, and war, are all connected battlefields, and that we need to bring these struggles together and transform communities of reproduction into communities of resistance: “to reconstruct society, … to construct new forms of being, new structures – even if they are small.”

 I would like to connect this with the work of Anne Pirrie that exemplifies with humour, this type of trust, protection and kindness in education, by zooming in on the dominant values in the academic community.
 Pirrie performs a beautiful regrounding, or a philosophy of the virtues of the university, while keeping its limitations in sight.
 Pirrie is interested in what our current education system leaves out, and works to “provide scope for dimensions of life that are frequently suppressed in the quest for a convincing, consistent and comprehensive ‘grand narrative’ rooted in a particular disciplinary tradition or professional practice.”
-She “calls for an alternative aesthetic of academic practice, a foregrounding of lived experience,” and she encourages the celebration of alternative ‘epistemic virtues’.
-Perhaps of the kind explored by a one year old child in this video..
+She “calls for an alternative aesthetic of academic practice, one that foregrounds lived experience,” and she encourages the celebration of alternative ‘epistemic virtues’.
+Perhaps of the kind explored by the one year old in this video..

 To conclude, my aim with this video is to add my voice to a growing movement that struggles to apply what we have learned about learning as a primarily fluid, independent, community activity.
 And to apply what we have learned about learning as something that happens best beyond enclosures in terms of walls or paywalls, and that requires trust, protection, and working together with those around us in radically meaningful ways, through the formation of new kinds of co-ops, new kinds of socially engaged apprenticeships, or informal systems of peer to peer learning, and so on.